radar/guides/code-organisation.md

 Indeed, there is a better way.
 That better way is to separate these directories into gems, and then to very clearly define a dependency between the two gems.
 This is a common approach within the Ruby community.
-You have probably already used some gems.
+You have probably already a gem or two.

-In this example, comments's code depends on features from the core codebase, and so there should be a dependency introduced between comments and core: comments depends on core.
+In the previous example, comments's code depends on features from the core codebase, and so there should be a dependency introduced between comments and
+core: comments depends on core.

 Let's move our code into a gem structure now.
 We can generate two new gems by running the `bundle gem` command twice: